prototypefund/Digital_Bargeld-docs/api-mint.rst

       secret_enc: Base32;

       // array with (encrypted/blinded) information for each of the coins
-      // minted in the refresh operation.
+      // exchangeed in the refresh operation.
       new_coins: NewCoinInfo[];
     }